PreLeyZero/248k-2/steam_age.md

 # Flux Tech (or electricity Tech or so)

 Flux tech will be needed for the next age.
 Crushing stone results in `sand`. `Ceramic` can be produced with steam and stone.
 In the next age a recipe using `sand` and less `steam` can be researched. `Glass` will be produced from smelting `sand`.
 Using both items `electron tubes` (very much from little ceramic and glass) can be produced and from that `green circuits`, those are needed to make flux? tech to progress towards the next age.
+Nothing else uses `green circuits` in this age ofc, that wouldn't make sense.

 ```mermaid
   flowchart LR